mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `encryption_key` field contains an HPKE public key whose private key is held only by the members at the leaves among its descendants.
-The `parent_hash` field contains a hash of this node's parent node, as described in {{parent-hash}}.
+The `parent_hash` field contains a hash of this node's parent node, as described in {{parent-hashes}}.
 The `unmerged_leaves` field lists the leaves under this parent node that are unmerged, according to their indices among all the leaves in the tree.
 The entries in the `unmerged_leaves` vector MUST be sorted in increasing order.